maxtaco/tamejs/README.md

 [NEWS.md](https://github.com/maxtaco/tamejs/blob/master/NEWS.md).
 Version v0.4 just released, with initial support for what everyone has been asking for --- Tame-aware stack traces!
 See the section "Debugging and Stack Traces..." below for more details.
+Also, we've added `autocb`s, that fire whenever your tamed function returns.

 Code Examples